ocstringham/oliverstringham/content/_index.md

 action_label: More about me &rarr;
 action_link: /about
 action_type: text
 description: I am a Data Scientist and Scientific Researcher who is interested in using data and code to solve problems.
-My current role is as a Senior Project Administrator at the Institute of Earth, Ocean, and Atmospheric Sciences of Rutgers University.
+My current role is as a Research Analyst at the Rutgers Climate and Energy Institute.
 image_left: true
 images:
 - /img/IMG_7351.JPG